locnnil/workshop/docs/explanation/interfaces/ssh-agent-interface.rst

      /var/lib/workshop/ws-ssh-agent.ssh

-So the host's SSH identities and configurations become available inside the workshop:
+So the host's SSH identities and configuration are available inside the workshop:

 .. code-block:: console